India House: Nationalist movement

 More significantly, India House was a source of arms and seditious literature that was rapidly distributed in India.
 In addition to The Indian Sociologist, pamphlets like Bande Mataram and Oh Martyrs! by Savarkar extolled revolutionary violence.
 Direct influences and incitement from India House were noted in several incidents of political violence, including assassinations, in India at the time.
 One of the two charges against Savarkar during his trial in Bombay was for abetting the murder of the District Magistrate of Nasik, A.M.T.
 Jackson, by Anant Kanhere in December 1909.
 The arms used were directly traced through an Italian courier to India House.
 Ex-India House residents M.P.T.
 Acharya and V.V.S.
 Aiyar were noted in the Rowlatt report to have aided and influenced political assassinations, including the murder of Robert D'Escourt Ashe at the hands of Vanchi Iyer.
 The Paris-Safranski link was strongly suggested by French police to be involved in the 1907 attempt in Bengal to derail the train carrying the Lieutenant-Governor Sir Andrew Fraser.
 The activities of nationalists abroad is believed to have shaken the loyalty of a number of native regiments of the British Indian Army.
-The assassination of Curzon Wyllie was highly publcised.
+The assassination of Curzon Wyllie was highly publicised.
 The symbolic impact of Dhingra's actions on the colonial authorities and on the Indian revolutionary movement was profound at the time.
 The British empire had never been targeted in its own metropolis.
 Dhingra's last statement is said to have earned the admiration of Winston Churchill, who described it as the finest ever made in the name of Patriotism.